Code4Delphi/csv-adapter-restrequest4delphi/README.md

-# csv Adapter for RESTRequest4Delphi
+# CSV Adapter for RESTRequest4Delphi

 This is the adapter for generating CSV files for [RESTRequest4Delphi](https://github.com/viniciussanchez/RESTRequest4Delphi).
 Allows you to generate a text or CSV file with the content of a request.